Choosing wide plank flooring? Here are five points to keep in mind.

 1. Know the size of your project.
-Estimate the square footage of wide plank flooring you will need based on your room’s dimensions, then add 10 percent.
-By knowing your square footage needs, we can figure out whether we have enough material in inventory to process your order ASAP.
-Also be sure your site conditions are appropriate for wood flooring (for example, we don’t recommend installing our solid wood floors below grade).
+When choosing wide plank flooring, first estimate the square footage you will need based on your room’s dimensions, then add 10-15 percent, depending on the shape of the rooms.
+Your sawmill or supplier will need to know your square footage needs to determine whether they have enough material in inventory to process your order ASAP.
+Also be sure your site conditions are appropriate for wood flooring (for example, installing solid wood floors below grade is not recommended).

 Don’t get too hung up on the color of a particular floor you see in a photo, as the same wood can look very different depending on the finish you choose.
 Applying a stain can also change the color of a floor dramatically.
 You may want to experiment with different finishes to make sure you get the look you like best.
-(Hull Forest Products offers free unfinished samples – just go into one of our species galleries, click on a photo, and select the “more details” button to order samples of any floor.
+At our sawmill, Hull Forest Products, we offer free unfinished samples – just go into one of our species galleries, click on a photo, and select the “more details” button to order samples of any floor.

-Compare the look of the random width floor boards in Figure 3 above to the floor shown in Figure 4, below, which features plainsawn White Oak floor planks that are each 10 inches wide.
+Compare the look of the random width floor boards in Figure 3 to the floor shown in Figure 4, below, which features plainsawn White Oak floor planks that are each 10 inches wide.
 This gives you an idea of the visual impact of random widths vs. equivalent widths.

 As always, we are here to answer your questions!
 Happy browsing, and when you’re ready to find the perfect wood floor for your home, give us a call or send us an email.
 1-800-928-9602 Browse wide plank wood floors anytime at hullforest.com.